davekinkead/thesis/outline.md

 Different accounts of inclusion will support or undermine different accounts of democracy depending on the composition and distribution of voters.
 As such, any account of democracy that is based on the instrumental value of democratic outputs must also offer a corresponding, and congruent, account of inclusion.
 Failure to do so will mean that any claim of democratic authority's legitimacy is not warranted.

+Epistemic justifications of democracy for example, require a composition of citizens sufficiently diverse and competent for collective judgement aggregation to outperform some form of epistocracy or even random selection.
+Preference realisation justifications of democracy by contrast, require citizens to be sufficiently homogeneous for democratic preference aggregation to have value.
+These accounts of democracy require incompatible accounts of inclusion, and given the same demos, the requirements of of only one account of democracy can be met.

-But no account of democracy offers a corresponding account of inclusion that is compatible with the current system of nation-states.
+But of course, no account of democracy offers a corresponding account of inclusion that is compatible with the current system of nation-states.
 Furthermore, many of the existing accounts of inclusion such as those based on historical accident, culture, or nationality are not sufficiently congruent with instrumental accounts of democratic authority.
 Thus, no existing democratic state is justifiable on instrumental grounds, and it is doubtful that any democratic state could be.

-But what of vindication or rationalisation of instrumentalist accounts?
-Include a qualification that some vindication might be possible but justification isn't.

 ## The Limits of Limits